DoctorKhan/quantum-resonance-ledger/docs/qrl_whitepaper.md

 20. Kloeden, P. E., & Platen, E. (2011). *Numerical solution of stochastic differential equations*.
 Springer Science & Business Media.
 21. Gallavotti, G. (2014). *Foundations of fluid dynamics*.
 Springer Science & Business Media.
 22. Ray, S., & Ukil, A. (2011).
 Quantum-inspired evolutionary algorithms – a survey. *Engineering Applications of Artificial Intelligence*, *24*(8), 1264-1277.

+---

+## **11. Disclaimer**

+This document is provided for informational purposes only and does not constitute legal or financial advice.
+All opinions, information, and forecasts included herein are subject to change.
+Readers should conduct their own due diligence and consult professional advisors before making any decisions related to the concepts described.